CrossTheRoadElec/Phoenix5-Documentation/source/ch03_PrimerPhoenixSoft.rst

 Phoenix also includes a NETMF (C#) class library for the non-FRC HERO Robot Controller.
 This can replace the roboRIO in use cases that don’t require the full features of the FRC control system, and are not in use during competition.

-.. note:: Phoenix framework is designed so that it is possible to control/leverage Talons, Victors, Pigeons, CANifiers outside of the roboRIO (Rasp Pi + socket CAN for example), and use the roboRIO/DriverStation for safely enable/disable the actuators.
-Whether this is FRC legal will depend on the 2019 FRC rules.
+.. note:: With Phoenix framework, teams can control/leverage Talons, Victors, Pigeons, CANifiers outside of the roboRIO (e.g. Rasp-Pi or Jetson TX2), and use the roboRIO/DriverStation to safely enable/disable the actuators.

+.. note:: Leveraging CTRE CAN devices from third-party CAN hardware is **now officially FRC legal** for the **2019 season**.

 There are tons of examples in all languages at CTRE’s GitHub account: